OHS-Robotics/SpartanTime/README.md

 ## Downloads
 Currently supported OSes: Windows, Linux
 Unsupported OSes: Mac
 Note: I would love to support Mac.
-Unfortunately, I do not own a Mac machine to test SpartanTime on.
+Unfortunately, I do not own a Mac to test SpartanTime on.
 It may or may not work.
+**Note: Test is actually coming soon**

 Download the latest **release** [here](https://github.com/OHS-Robotics/SpartanTime/releases/latest "here").